arendjantetteroo/guzzle-toggl/README.md

 Found a bug, open an issue, preferably with the debug output and what you did.
 Bugfix?
 Open a Pull Request and I'll look into it.

+## Contributors:
+Thank you to several contributors over the years to keep this updated with toggl's api versions.
+See the contributor page for all of them https://github.com/arendjantetteroo/guzzle-toggl/graphs/contributors

 ## License